Particle rolling MCMC with double-block sampling

 \section{Conclusion}

-In this paper, we propose the novel efficient estimation method to implement the rolling window particle MCMC simulation using the framework of the conditional SMC update.
-The weighted particles are updated to learn and forget the information of the new and old observations by the forward and backward block sampling with particle simulation smoother, and further propagated by the MCMC update step.
+In this paper, we propose a novel efficient estimation method to implement the rolling-window particle MCMC simulation using a SMC framework and refreshing steps with MCMC kernel.
+The weighted particles are updated to learn and discard the information of the new and old observations using the forward and backward block sampling based on the conditional SMC algorithm, which effectively circumvent the weight degeneracy problem.
 The proposed estimation methodology is also applicable to the ordinary sequential estimation with parameter uncertainty.
-Its computational performance is evaluated in illustrative examples, using the linear Gaussian state space model with simulated data and the realized stochastic volatility model with S\&P500 index returns.
-It is shown that the posterior distributions of model parameters and marginal likelihoods are estimated with accuracy and the new methodology is prospective also for ordinary sequential analysis .
-The empirical study of S\&P500 index returns shows the gradual transition of the economic structure by observing the posterior distributions which are obtained from the particle rolling MCMC estimation.
+The illustrative examples show that our proposed sampler outperforms the simple rolling-window sampler.